armbrustlab/NWPac_amplicon/README.md

 ### Option 2: Use rclone to access files directly from the remote client

 Another (perhaps easier) option is to use rclone to grab all the .fastq files you will want directly from a Dropbox or Google Drive location.
-This frees you from having to download all the files onto your computer, zip them into archives, and then manually copy them to the remote, as above.
+This frees you from having to download all the files onto your computer, zip them into archives, and then manually copy them to the remote, as above. *Note: Once you've uploaded your rclone configuration file to the remote and/or you've configured things using the `config` command, anyone with access (authorized or unauthorized) to the remote client will have full access to whatever cloud storage locations you've configured.
+The ssh tunnel provides you with some security, but be wary.*

 The [first provisioning script](scripts/01_provision_ubuntu.sh) downloads and installs rclone, so you're already halfway there.
-Once installed, you'll need to configure things.
-If you've already configured rclone on your own computer and you will be grabbing .fastq files from one of the locations in your existing rclone configuration, you can simply copy the config file `.rclone.conf` right on over to your remote using **scp**:
+Once installed, you'll need to either (1) upload a configuration file or (2) configure things using the built-in `config` command.

+**Case 1:** If you've already configured rclone on your own computer and you will be grabbing .fastq files from one of the locations in your existing rclone configuration, you can simply copy the config file `.rclone.conf` right on over to your remote using **scp**:
 ```
 scp -i /path/to/my-key-pair.pem ~/.rclone.conf ubuntu@c2-198-51-100-1.compute-1.amazonaws.com:.
 ```